TheGeekOnSkates/breakaway-basic/new/notes.md

 # Known issues

 * For some reason, when you run LIST, the LIST command ends up at line...6400?
 There are only 6399 lines, so I don't get that at all.
-* The math bug is almost fixed; it's not printing funky garbage chars anymore, but if I do this:
-	10 LET A = 5
-	20 LET B = 7
-	30 PRINT A * B
-It crashes.
-Valgrind has not been much help yet, but hopefully, eventually, sense will come.

-* Math sucks ice :)

 ## How to add new instructions